 Chances are, there are piles of unread books cluttering your house or apartment.
 The Japanese call this "tsundoku," or the art of collecting books without reading them.
 Whether there's a massive biography you haven't brought yourself to start or a fun thriller you've been saving for your next beach vacation, this is the perfect time to distract yourself with a great read.

 It's not a new trend: many millennials have turned to baking to help relieve stress.
-A 2018 article in The Atlantic detailed how the act of baking is really an act of mindfulness, concentrating on measuring ingredients and following a recipe can take your mind off a stressful day.
+A 2018 article in The Atlantic detailed how the act of baking is really an act of mindfulness, and concentrating on measuring ingredients and following a recipe can take your mind off a stressful day.
 Plus you get a delicious treat at the end - what's not to love?

 Whether you're a diehard yogi or you've never set foot on a mat, yoga practice can help alleviate stress plus give you a little exercise and increased flexibility.
 Try a restorative flow for some gentle stretching and breathing or a more vigorous vinyasa practice for some heart-pumping exercise.
 The best part?
 There are a ton of free classes available to stream on YouTube.

-You don't have to be good at art to get the benefits of putting paint to canvas.
+You don't have to be good at art to get the benefits of putting paint on canvas.
 Go abstract a la Jackson Pollack and splatter paint or be more deliberate with a landscape or self-portrait.
 Even a paint-by-numbers can help distract your mind from the news of the day.

 Call Family and Friends